wp-plugins/pwebcontact/readme.txt

 == Upgrade Notice ==

 = 1.0.4 =
-To update PRO version download it from Perfect-Web.co website.
-After this upadte you will be able to automatically update PRO version form your WordPress dashbord.
+To update PRO version download it from Perfect-Web.co website and upload by FTP.
+After this upadte you will be able to automatically update PRO version from your WordPress dashbord.

 = 1.0.3 =
 To update PRO version download it from Perfect-Web.co website and upload by FTP.